 - a.
-Maintain autonomy and integrity in governance and operations through appropriate relationships, practices and avoidance of conflict of interest. - b.
-Create, document and implement policies and procedures to ensure fair and consistent application of standards and decision making that includes due process, confidentiality, and expedient response to appeals and complaints. - c.
+Maintain autonomy in governance and operations through appropriate relationships, practices and avoidance of conflict of interest. - b.
+Implement policies and procedures to ensure fair and consistent application of standards and decision making that includes due process, confidentiality, and expedient response to appeals and complaints. - c.
 Develop, review and revise standards and accreditation procedures on a regular basis with the participation of communities of interest. - d.
-Maintain sufficient financial, personnel, and other resources for effective operations, while ensuring efficient and cost-effective accreditation processes for institutions and programs. - e.
-Cooperate with other accrediting organizations wherever possible to avoid conflicting standards and to minimize duplication of effort by institutions and programs. - f.
-Provide evaluations to assist institutions and programs in developing their own approaches and solutions, making a clear distinction between accreditation requirements and recommendations for improvement. - g.
-Provide accurate, clear, accessible, and timely information to communities of interest about accreditation: standards, procedures and status of institutions and programs. - h.
+Maintain sufficient financial, personnel, and other resources for effective operations, while ensuring efficient accreditation processes for programs and institutions. - e.
+Cooperate with other agencies whenever possible to avoid conflicting standards and to minimize duplication of effort by programs and institutions. - f.
+Provide evaluations to assist programs and institutions in developing their own approaches and solutions, making a clear distinction between accreditation requirements and recommendations for improvement. - g.
+Provide accurate, clear, accessible, and timely information to communities of interest about accreditation: standards, procedures and status of programs and institutions. - h.
 Maintain an effective training and professional development program for all accreditation staff and volunteers. - i.
-Ensure that site teams have the appropriate expertise and experience for each specific review. - j.
-Include periodic evaluations of the accreditation process that incorporate input from accredited institutions and programs.
+Ensure that decision-makers and evaluators have the appropriate expertise, experience, and training for each review. - j.
+Include periodic evaluations of the accreditation process that incorporate input from accredited programs and institutions. - k.
+Encourage diversity, equity, and inclusion.

-3. Respects institutional independence and academic freedom through accrediting activities that:
+3. Recognizes institutional independence and academic freedom through accrediting activities that:

 - a.
-Encourage institutional freedom to make academic decisions while fulfilling the commitment to the accreditation requirements of the profession. - b.
-Promote the rights of institutions and programs to determine and implement missions and goals. - c.
-Encourage experimentation, innovation, and thoughtful change that meets the needs of the profession, students and the communities served.
+Encourage institutional freedom to make academic decisions while fulfilling the commitment to the accreditation requirements. - b.
+Respect the rights of programs and institutions to determine and implement missions and goals.

+- c.
+Encourage innovation, and thoughtful change that meets the needs of the profession, students and the communities served. - d.
+Encourage programs and institutions to provide clear and accessible public information about their approaches to diversity, equity, and inclusion.

-Original March 1995, revised April 2013, April 2017, March 2020
+Original March 1995, revised April 2013, April 2017, March 2020, March 2023